major/major.io/content/posts/2014/puppy-linux-icanhazip-and-tin-foil-hats/index.md

 title: Puppy Linux, icanhazip, and tin foil hats
 ---

-I figured that the [Puppy Linux and icanhazip.com fiasco was over][1], but I was wrong:
+I figured that the Puppy Linux and icanhazip.com fiasco was over, but I was wrong:

 <blockquote class="twitter-tweet tw-align-center" width="500">
   <p>